 For hydroponics:

-The ideal pH is 5.5—slightly acidic but not too extreme.
+The ideal pH is 5.5 to 6.0 slightly acidic but not too extreme.
 This allows for better nutrient uptake.
+Use a digital pH pen to monitor the pH level of your nutrient solution.

 For soil: